 Inpatient Consultative Services

 Los Angeles General Medical Center

-The Endocrinology and Diabetes inpatient consultative service provides consultative care across a full spectrum of adult endocrine diseases.
-Fellows evaluate patients directly or supervise the evaluation of patients by house staff and students who rotate through the consult service.
+The Endocrinology and Diabetes inpatient service provides consultative care across a full spectrum of adult endocrine diseases.
+Fellows evaluate patients directly and supervise the evaluation of patients by house staff and students who rotate through the consult service.
 Cases, including pertinent diagnostic test results (hormone levels, MRI/CT scans, ultrasounds), are reviewed with full-time faculty members during faculty rounds, which are held for approximately two hours per day on weekdays.

 Keck Medical Center of USC

 The Division of Endocrinology and Diabetes provides full consultative services for Keck Hospital of USC and Norris Comprehensive Cancer Center.
 Fellows provide evaluations under the supervision of full-time faculty members.
 The USC Pituitary Center offers fellows ample experience in pituitary radiology and the endocrinologic and neurosurgical management of pituitary and hypothalamic disorders.
 Fellows in addition have the opportunity to evaluate patients with diabetes and endocrine disease with faculty in their outpatient clinics.
 During this rotation, fellows also perform evaluation and management of endocrinology patients with attending faculty in Keck Medicine of USC ambulatory clinics.